 The units in a matched system do not need to be from the same manufacturer, and the ducts and wiring don’t necessarily need to be replaced.

 The inspections that are done during a total replacement of HVAC units do not need to be tested but can be done by observation by a trained contractor.
 These technicians will confirm that the equipment meets the minimum energy efficiencies, and they will also ensure that any accessible joints are inspected and properly sealed.

 At the end of the day, the Energy Code has a bunch of fancy words leading to one main instruction – leave it to the professionals.
-Licensed technicians, like those at Art Plumbing, AC & Electric, are trained to know the code inside and out.
+Licensed technicians, like those at Art Plumbing, Air Conditioning & Electric, are trained to know the code inside and out.
 They will ensure that your HVAC systems all measure up to the current code so that you don’t have to worry about them.